Hand Maid May

 Hand Maid May (HAND MAID メイ, Hando Meido Mei) is a Japanese anime television series created by Jūzō Mutsuki and Wonderfarm and produced by NBCUniversal Entertainment Japan, Pioneer Entertainment (USA) LP., and TNK.
 It is directed by Shinichiro Kimura and Tetsuya Yanagisawa, with Kazuki Matsui handling series composition, Katsuzō Hirata designing the characters and Toshio Masuda composing the music.
 The anime first aired on Wowow between July 6 and September 22, 2000, running for 10 episodes.
 An OVA was bundled with a DVD box set released on February 21, 2001.
 The series centers on the adventures of the main character, Kazuya Saotome, and a robotic Cyberdoll named May.
-Formerly available from Geneon in the United States, it is now out of print.
+Formerly available from Geneon in the United States, Discotek Media will release the series on Blu-ray Disc in 2024.